drclongstaff/shiny-clots/README.md

 ## Welcome to my GitHub Pages

-### This site contains links to my Shiny apps that deal with biochemical analysis, particularly in relation to haemostasis and the clotting and lysis of fibrin.
+### This site contains links to my Shiny apps that deal with numerical analysis, particularly in relation to haemostasis and the clotting and lysis of fibrin.

 #### Choose a brief description or follow the online link